 Where the carbon will be monitored along that vertical chain will have a strong influence on who gets the permits, but it need not be so.
-In the U.S. acid rain program, the monitoring and the distribution of permits occur at the same point in the vertical chain, the power plant.
-If transactions cost are negligible, then the permits could be distributed elsewhere and the power plant operator would manage to acquire the requisite number of permits.
+In the SO_2 program, the monitoring and the distribution of permits occur at the same point in the vertical chain, the powerplant.
+If transactions cost are negligible, then the permits could be distributed elsewhere and the powerplant operator would manage to acquire the requisite number of permits.
 The charge to the consumer would be the same, but the payments would be different.
-The owner of the power plant whose value has been diminished by the limit has not been compensated, but the power plant is not the only asset along the vertical chain of existing use that may have a claim.
+The owner of the powerplant whose value has been diminished by the limit has not been compensated, but the powerplant is not the only asset along the vertical chain of existing use that may have a claim.
 The assets of coal producers will be affected by the new set of prices; and the same claim could be made for downstream assets, even for any consumer assets that were premised on the former set of prices.

-Precedents for Allocating Permits
+2.3 Precedents for Allocating Permits

 Although the problem of allocation is difficult, it is not insoluble.
 It has been done before; however, the conditions were easier.
-In the case of the U.S. acid rain program, the recipients of the rents, electric utilities, were presumed to be subject to cost-based regulation.
-Thus, the rent associated with the grandfathered permits would be passed on to ratepayers.
+In the case of Title IV, the recipients of the rents, electric utilities, were presumed to be subject to cost-based regulation.
+Thus, the rent associated with the grand-fathered permits would be passed on to rate-payers.
 Since nearly everyone uses electricity, this was a pretty broadly defined group.
-There were many rent-seeking deviations from the principles guiding the program's allowance allocations, but cost-based regulation permitted the utilities to argue that they were acting as the agents of ratepayers.5 It will not be possible to make similar arguments for CO_2 allowances.
-The generation of electricity is being effectively deregulated, and the other likely recipients-oil companies, natural gas pipelines, and large industrial users-are not regulated either.
+There were many rent-seeking, deviations from the principles guiding Title IV allowance allocations, but cost-based regulation permitted the utilities to argue that they were acting as the agents of rate-payers.5 It will not be possible to make similar arguments for CO_2 allowances.
+The generation of electricity is being effectively deregulated, and the other likely recipients-oil companies, natural gas pipelines, large industrial users-are not regulated either.
 As a result, the rents will be as transparent as taxes are, but not necessarily any more politically acceptable.